Capital Gains Taxes (Schedule D on 1040, Form 1099-B, Form 8949)

 Long-term gains and losses

-The assets that has been held for more than a year before it is sold are called long-term capital gains.
+The assets that have been held for more than a year before it is sold are called long-term capital gains.
 It is reported in the form 8949 and the Schedule D under the category – long-term.
-Long-term capital gains are taxed at a much lower rate as compared to the short-term gains.
+Long-term capital gains are taxed at a much lower rate as compared to short-term gains.

 In short, if you are able to hold the asset for more than a year, you would get the benefit of paying a much lesser income tax due to the low tax rate.
 As per 2017, the tax rate for the long-term capital gains were 0%, 15% and 20% for most taxpayers.
 And in case your income tax rate is already lower than 15%, you would be qualified for a 0% long-term capital gains rate.
-For those who have a higher income tax rate to pay would also have their capital gains rate at 19.6% off their standard income tax rate.
+Those who have a higher income tax rate to pay would also have their capital gains rate at 19.6% off their standard income tax rate.

 What is Schedule D on 1040, Form 1099-B and Form 8949?